Robstoner/backend/README.md

     - PUT
     - DELETE
     - Relate user to product
-  - OAuth2 Google authentication (Not functional)
+  - OAuth2 Google authentication (Not functional with the rest of the API)
   - S3 File Upload (Not tested)